ferraro/postfix-mongodb/README.md

 Features
 ========
+- find and return string value of the found object
 - supports Plus Addressing formats, e.g. address+test@domain.tld
 - reconnect to MongoDB server if it was gone or restarted